Pimento Pepper vs Piquillo Pepper: Sweetness, Roast, and Recipe Fit

 Piquillo Pepper

-Growing piquillos is straightforward if you're in a warm climate - they share the same needs as most C. annuum varieties.
-Start seeds indoors 8–10 weeks before last frost.
+Growing piquillos is straightforward if you're in a warm climate, they share the same needs as most Capsicum annuum varieties.
+Start seeds indoors 8 to 10 weeks before last frost.

 Transplant outdoors once nighttime temps stay above 55°F. Piquillos need full sun and well-drained soil with a pH of 6.

-For practical guidance on how long peppers grow from transplant to harvest, piquillos typically reach maturity in 80–90 days.
-They start green and ripen to a deep red; for authentic flavor, wait for full red color before harvesting.
+For practical guidance on how long peppers grow from transplant to harvest, piquillos typically reach maturity in 80 to 90 days.
+They start green and ripen to a deep red.

 Origin & background